kippnorcal/google_classroom/README.md

 PULL_SUBMISSIONS=
 PULL_GUARDIAN_INVITES=

+# Batch parameters.
+Can be configured and changed to optimize performance.
+BATCH_SIZE=The number of dates or courses to batch at a time.
+MAX: 1000.
+PAGE_SIZE=The number of items to page at once.

 # Email notification variables
 # OPTIONAL: Set DISABLE_MAILER to "YES" if you do not want email notifications to be sent.
 DISABLE_MAILER=